Sorry, your browser is out-of-date!

 How we are caring for Katarapko

 Community and government agencies are working together to look after Katarapko.
 Work began with the Katfish Reach community project as part of the Native Fish Strategy of the Murray-Darling Basin Authority.
-This project set up a large-scale demonstration site that aims to show the community that coordinated activities can help native fish habitat and populations to recover.
+This project set up a large-scale demonstration site to show the community that coordinated activities can help native fish habitat and populations to recover.
 The name ‘Katfish Reach’ was coined from the words Katarapko and fish demonstration reach.

 Our aim for Katarapko